[Editor’s note: This article was updated on 8/1/23 to reflect updates to Instagram and TikTok’s approaches to captions.]

 In other words, adding closed captions to your content is critical and improves the video experience for a number of reasons.
 Unfortunately, each video-supporting platform has its own process for adding closed captions to video content, and some platforms don’t even have a CC option within the user interface.

-For content creators, this leads to a frustrating dilemma: It’s important to add closed captions to videos, but figuring out the process platform by platform is time-consuming and often less than intuitive.
+For content creators, this leads to a frustrating dilemma: It’s important to add closed captions to videos, but figuring out the process by platform is time-consuming and often less than intuitive.
 That’s where we come in.

 We’ve created this guide to walk you through the CC process on many of the most common platforms: YouTube, Facebook, Instagram, LinkedIn, Twitter, and TikTok.
-We’ll share what the native process is like within the platform itself, any tips and tricks you need to know to make your life easier, and finally, some tools to look into if you want to try to automate closed caption addition.
+We’ll share what the native process is like within the platform itself, any tips and tricks you need to know to make your life easier, and finally, some tools to look into if you want to try to automate closed captioning

 Let’s dive in!

 We’ll start with YouTube, which has a decent (albeit sometimes time-consuming) closed caption feature.
 First, the good news.
 YouTube actually adds captions to your content automatically, meaning that when you upload a video, viewers will have the option to toggle captions right away.
 The bad news?
 Auto-captions aren’t always accurate (averages fall in the 60-70% range), especially if the audio is low-quality, there’s background noise, speakers talk over each other, or speakers have accents.